the-paulus/old-skool-code/README.md

 - BackColor - Scratch project that changes the background color of the window.
 - ButtonTest - Scratch project that changes the color of the button.
 - CloseButton - Demonstrates creating a windowed application that is able to be closed.
+- FileIO - Basic application that Demonstrates how to write to a file.